trlemon/trlemon/README.md

 # Hello
-- 👋 Hi, I’m @trlemon, a Manufacturing Engineer and dashboard developer
+- 👋 Hi, I’m @trlemon, a Manufacturing Engineer and dashboard developer.
-- 👀 I’m interested in data science, bioinformatics, and engineering.
+- 👀 I’m interested in data science, bioinformatics, and web development.
-- 🌱 I’m currently developing Plotly Dash applications in Python
+- 🌱 I’m currently developing a Flask website for learning Thai.
-- 💞️ I’m looking to collaborate on nothing at the moment!
+- 💞️ I’m looking to collaborate on my website.
+Contact me via email for details!
 - 📫 How to reach me: thomas.r.lemon@gmail.com

 <!---